trixtateam/react-phoenix-boiler-plate/docs/general/introduction.md

 - [i18n (i.e. `react-intl`)](https://github.com/trixtateam/react-phoenix-boiler-plate/blob/0f88f55ed905f8432c3dd7b452d713df5fb76d8e/docs/js/i18n.md#removing-i18n-and-react-intl)

 ## Project Structure

+Let's start with understanding why we have chosen our particular structure.
+It has been an [evolving discussion](https://github.com/react-boilerplate/react-boilerplate/issues/27), and if you have an afternoon or two we recommend you read the full thread.

+In any case, here's the TL;DR:

 - You will write your app in the `app` folder.
 This is the folder you will spend most, if not all, of your time in.
 - Configuration, generators and templates are in the `internals` folder.